cw81

 signature stands for signed bytes of the data field and doesn't enforce any conditions

 payload is an optional payload used for passing additional info to the contract.
-It can be used to pass necessary data like a list of public keys for a multisign contract but also meta information for complex contracts e.g. what signature schema to use, hashing algorithm to select or whether data had been pre-hashed already.
+It can be used to pass necessary data like a list of public keys for a multisig contract or for example information desctibing which credential to use in complex contracts.
+Things you might want to customise are e.g. signature schema to use, hashing algorithm to select or whether data had been serialized with a wrapper already.

 Returns